MarianoRuzJurado/OrthoIntegrate/README.md

 ```

 It will start define orthologues for our genes by using the Ensembl, Uniprot and NCBI database by creating a global useable table.
-After this step finished, we can subset our seurat objects by the found orthologues and integrate them into one object:
+After this step finished, we can subset our seurat objects by the found orthologues and integrate them into one object, <b> update for Seuratv5: </b> Please continue with RenameGenesSeuratv5 function, since IntegrateObjects will not work with new layer structure:

 ```ruby
 SeuratObject.combined <- IntegrateObjects(OrthologueList = Orthologue.DF,